open-telemetry/opentelemetry-cpp/docs/dependencies.md

 - Internal dependencies as the part of code from external libraries backported/copied in main repo.

 The minimum required versions of the third-party libraries that are required can be found in the [third_party_minimum](../install/cmake/third_party_minimum) file.
-The minimum supported versions are listed here for convenience but the authorative source is always the linked file.
+The minimum supported versions are listed here for convenience but the authoritative source is always the linked file.

 Both these dependencies are listed here: